SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Impact Statement

 \thefigure{\Alph{figure}} \thetable{\Alph{table}} { \textbf{Appendix}} \\

-This Appendix provides an overview of our experimental setup and baselines, further experimental results across tasks, a theoretical proof, and additional empirical analyses.
-The detailed descriptions of each section are summarized as follows: \begin{itemize}[leftmargin=1.5em, itemsep=0pt] \item {Appendix~\ref{appendix:setup}}: Detailed experimental setup and hyperparameter configurations; \item {Appendix~\ref{appendix:experiment}}: Additional results for motivation, pilot study, vision, and NLP tasks; \item {Appendix~\ref{appendix:proof}}: Proof for Proposition 1; \item {Appendix~\ref{appendix:analyses}}: Further analyses on task-specific layers, loss functions, convergence, and sparsity.
+This appendix provides an overview of our experimental setup and baselines, further experimental results across tasks, a theoretical proof, and additional empirical analyses.
+The detailed descriptions of each section are summarized as follows: \begin{itemize}[leftmargin=1.5em, itemsep=0pt] \item {Appendix~\ref{appendix:related_work}}: Related work; \item {Appendix~\ref{appendix:setup}}: Detailed experimental setup and hyperparameter configurations; \item {Appendix~\ref{appendix:experiment}}: Additional results for motivation, pilot study, vision, and NLP tasks; \item {Appendix~\ref{appendix:proof}}: Proof for Proposition 3.1; \item {Appendix~\ref{appendix:analyses}}: Further analyses on task-specific layers, loss functions, convergence, cross-task linearity, confidence-based filtering, computational efficiency, and sparsity.

 \end{itemize}